HeiKay/HeiKay/README.md

 ### Hi there 👋

 - ☝️ I'm a front-end developer
-- ✌️ Like cats, but still no cats
+- ✌️ Like cats, and having a kitten
 - 🤟 Don't like rude people